Additional Student Information

 myACU Electronic Flyers

-Students and university employees may post electronic flyers on the log in page for myACU.
-Only gif, png, and jpg files are accepted.
-Images must be 50k or smaller in file size and a maximum width of 360 pixels.
-The ad will be shown on a rotating basis for the duration of the time you have requested.
-If you choose not to submit a log-in ad but would still like to publicize via the TV in the campus center, please contact the Campus Concierge for Powerpoint slide instructions.
+Students and university employees may post electronic flyers for ACU Events and Activities only on the log in page for myACU.
+The ad will be shown on a rotating basis for the duration of the time or up to two weeks.
+If you choose not to submit a log-in ad but would still like to publicize via the TV in the campus center, please contact the Campus Concierge for PowerPoint slide instructions.

 Students may use chalk under the following specifications: 1) the chalk is water- soluble; 2) it is not placed on brick walkways; 3) no chalking in covered places where rain cannot wash away the chalk; 4) no chalking on vertical surfaces such as the sides of buildings or concrete walls.